Ginataang manok is a Filipino chicken dish cooked in coconut milk with ginger, chilies, green papaya, and watercress.

 Instructions

-- Simmer the chicken: Return the chicken to the pan.
-Add enough water to almost cover the pieces.
-Cover and simmer over medium-low heat for 20–30 minutes, or until the chicken is tender.
+- Return the chicken and add enough water to almost cover.
+Cover and simmer for 20-30 minutes, until tender.

-- Add the vegetables: Add the green papaya and cook for 10–15 minutes, until just tender.
-Stir in the watercress and cook for 1–2 minutes, until wilted.
+- Add green papaya and cook for about 15 minutes, then stir in watercress until wilted.

 Notes

-- Green Papaya: Swap with sayote, eggplant, upo, or kalabasa.
+- Green papaya: Switch with sayote, eggplant, upo, or kalabasa.

-- Leafy Greens: Watercress is peppery and fresh.
-Mustasa, kangkong, malunggay, dahon ng sili, or pechay are good options too.
+- Leafy greens: Watercress is fresh and slightly peppery.
+Mustasa, kangkong, malunggay, dahon ng sili, or pechay also work.

 Hello Nora.
 I miss this ulam.